The Outer Worlds 2: Rookie’s Reward Location Guide – How to Get & Level the Scaling Weapon to Max

 Invest if:

-• You’re running a pistol-focused build anyway
+• You’re running an SMG or Heavy Weapon-focused build

 • You enjoy incremental progression systems